jorge-pessoa/pytorch-gdn/README.md

 ## Usage

-The GDN layer can be used as a normal non-linearity in PyTorch but must be instantiated with the number of channels at the application and the torch device where it will be used:
+The GDN layer can be used as a normal non-linearity in PyTorch but must be instantiated with the number of channels at the application and the torch device where it will be used.
+The GDN layer supports 4-d inputs (batch of images) or 5-d inputs (batch of videos).
+The 5-d input is handled by unfolding the sequence dimension.

 ```
 device = torch.device('cuda')